Materials graph tutorial – Lens Studio

 Now, add a Float Parameter node.
 The Float Parameter is a node that generates a number.
 The number can be chosen by the user from the Inspector panel.

-All “Parameter” nodes are green, which is an easy indicator that these get their information from the Inspector panel back in your Lens Studio project.
+All “Parameter” nodes are green, which is an easy indicator that these get their information from the Inspector panel.

 Maybe you have already noticed that this Float Value node only outputs a data type called ‘x’ (and it is red instead of purple).
-Fortunately, Lens Studio does not care about different kinds of data.
+Fortunately, Lens Studio doesn’t mind different types of data.

 If you multiply it, it will simply convert it or change the input of the node.
-In this case, it is changing the input of the Multiply node as soon as you connect it (notice how it changed from B.rgba to B.r in the Multiply node).
+In this case, it is changing the input of the Multiply node as soon as you connect it (notice how it changed from B.rgba to B.r in the Multiply node when you connect it).

 It does not matter that the line is going from ‘x’ to ‘r’, by the way.
-They are both just one channel of information and the letter it gets makes no difference to how it is calculated.
+They are both just one channel of information, and the letter makes no difference to how it is calculated.

 So what does this setup do?

-It multiplies all channels of the first input of the Multiply node (r, g, b, a) with the single channel of the second one.
+It multiplies all channels of the first input of the Multiply node (r, g, b, a) with the single channel of the second input.